tyler-ruff/blazed-city/blazed_city/index.md

 #### Your PR is merged!

-Congratulations :tada::tada: The GitHub team thanks you :sparkles:.
+*Congratulations* The Blazed team thanks you.

 Once your PR is merged, your contributions will be publicly visible on the [GitHub docs](https://docs.github.com/en).